This is one post in a series of getting up and running with Home Assistant from scratch.

 … however you can set the logging level at a component level by simply including it’s namespace along with the logging level under the logger component.
 Let’s use the following message as an example:

-We would use this as our new configuration to only show warning from the websockets API.
+We would use this as our new configuration to only show warnings from the websockets API.

 After a quick reloading of the core components your new log entries should start appearing.